 Rivers on the edge WWF - UK

 The Riverfly Partnership welcomes WWF-UK to the Riverfly Partnership.
 The new WWF-UK film Rivers on the Edge, produced with fisherman and TV presenter Charles Rangely-Wilson, highlights the link between the water we use in our homes and the natural world, what's special about chalk streams and how water efficiency can play a big part in helping to conserve them.
-The film, also on YouTube, is 6 minutes long.
+The film, on YouTube, is 6 minutes long.

 Anglers Monitoring Initiative representative nominated for Welsh Green List.
 October 2009